thehui87/Learning-Godot/class_container.md

   * **NOTIFICATION_SORT_CHILDREN** = **50** - Notification for when sorting the children, it must be obeyed immediately.

 ###  Description
 Base node for conainers.
-A [[container|Container]] contains other controls and automatically arranges them in a certain way.
+A [Container](class_container) contains other controls and automatically arranges them in a certain way.
 	A Control can inherit this to reate custom container classes.

 ###  Member Function Description